rzshrote/pybrops/docs/_sources/standard_usage/population_genetics/phased_genotype_matrices.rst.txt

 Loading phased genotype matrices from VCF files
 -----------------------------------------------

+Data from VCF files can be loaded using the ``from_vcf`` method.
+This import method assumes that the provided VCF file has been previously phased.
+If an input file is unphased, it will be loaded as if it were correctly phased, which will be problematic for non-homozygous loci.

 .. code-block:: python

     # read a phased genotype matrix from VCF file